bitmap: ^0.1.2 copied to clipboard

 This creates a black, full transparent bitmap.

-2. Applying some transformations #
+2. Applying some operations #

-Let's put some contrast, brightness and increase saturation
+Let's put some contrast

 3. Displaying/painting/saving the output #